leandrosardi/csv-indexer/README.md

 CSV-Indexer makes it simple the indexation and searching in large CSV files.

-CSV-Indexer is not as robust as Lucence, but it is simple and cost-effective.
+CSV-Indexer is not as robust as Lucene, but it is simple and cost-effective.
 May index files with millions of rows and find specific rows in matter of seconds.

 ## 1. Installation